piotr-yuxuan/malli-cli/README.md

 # What it offers

+This library provides out-of-the-box:

+- Configuration sourcing from command line arguments, environment variables, or any other configuration management tool you want to integrate with;
+- Very expressive means to describe the configuration you expect;
+- An agnostic way to protect secrets in your config that turn them into opaque, non-printable values, while still being able to decode them and access the original value when need be;
-This library provides out-of-the-box command line interface.
-It exposes a function that takes the `args` vector of `-main` and returns a map representing the parsed, decoded arguments and environment variables you are interested in.
+- Seamless and powerful CLI generation based on your config schema, returns a map representing the parsed, decoded arguments and environment variables you are interested in.

-The return map can be used as a config fragment, or overrides, that you can later merge with the config value provided by any other system.
+The returned map can be used as a config fragment, that you can later merge with the config value provided by any other system.
 As such it intends to play nicely with configuration tools, so the actual configuration value of your program is a map that is a graceful merge of several overlapping config fragment:

 1. Default configuration value;
 2. Environment variables when the program starts up;